 1. The Origins of the Cold War

-The Cold War was a period of political tension between the United States and the Soviet Union, which lasted from the end of World War II until the early 1990s.
-It was characterized by an ideological struggle between capitalism and communism, as well as the arms race and various proxy wars between the two superpowers.
+The Cold War was a time of political rivalry between America and Russia starting at the end of the Second World War up to early 1990s.
+It was marked by the ideological conflict between capitalist and communism, cold war in the form of arms race and proxy wars between the two super powers.

-Following World War II, Germany was divided into four zones of occupation: American, British, French, and Soviet.
-The city of Berlin, located in Soviet-occupied Germany, was also divided into four sectors.
-However, tensions between the Western Allies and the Soviet Union grew, leading to the division of Germany into the capitalist Federal Republic of Germany (West Germany) and the communist German Democratic Republic (East Germany) in 1949.
+Following World War II, Germany was divided into four zones of occupation: American British French and Soviet.
+The same as in the case of Prague, the city of Berlin in the territory of Soviet occupied Germany was divided into four sectors.
+However, relations between the Western Allies and the Soviet Union deteriorated and Germany was divided into the West and East parts in 1948-1949.

-In the years following the division of Germany, millions of East Germans migrated to West Germany in search of better economic opportunities and freedom.
-To curb this mass exodus, the East German government, with the support of the Soviet Union, decided to build a physical barrier between East and West Berlin.
+Since the breakup of Germany, millions of the eastern Germans flooded themselves in western Germany in search of better economic prospects and liberty.
+To check this kind of massive emigration, the government of East Germany backed by the Soviet Union determined to construct a wall between East and West Berlin.

 2.1 Division of Families and Communities